 Sexual harassment, power harassment, harassment related to pregnancy, childcare, and nursing care, etc. |

-In addition to conducting harassment education through e-learning for all executives and employees, we provide harassment training on how to handle harassment reporting and consultation is conducted annually for all newly appointed managers.
-By continuing these training programs, we will reduce the risk of harassment. |
+In addition to providing harassment education through e-learning for all executives and employees, we conduct annual training for newly appointed managers on how to appropriately handle harassment reports and consultations.
+By continuing these training programs, we aim to reduce the risk of harassment. |

 In accordance with the Nihon Kohden Group Human Rights Policy, we are working to prevent all forms of discrimination and harassment.